python-jsonschema/referencing/docs/intro.rst

     True

-If your resource doesn't contain an ``$id`` keyword, you'll get a different error if you attempt to add it to a registry:
+If your resource doesn't contain an :kw:`$id` keyword, you'll get a different error if you attempt to add it to a registry:

 .. testcode::